 Note that this is not an exorcism, but the immobilization of a person through blindness.
 The Church is just awakening from its cessationist period and into its Holy Spirit powers.
 As of yet, no Spirit-filled Christians I have met has ever discussed doing any such thing on any demonized person.
 I am a Charismatic from way back in the 1970s, and I have never seen a teaching on this, Pentecostal or charismatic.
 Neither have I found it in the literature of classic Christian spirituality.
 (If I am wrong on this please let me know in a blog comment.)
 Cessationist commentators easily write this off as history and a special grace of Apostolic times without present-day relevance.

 With this scripture in mind, let me turn again to the issue of mass shooters with a final speculative word, but one that may be life-saving.

 First, a sensible word from the US government.
 FEMA recently put out a brochure advising churches on how to react to mass shooters.
 It suggests that ministry staff talk about the possibility of a mass shooter incident and develop a quick response plan.
-It gives very sensible, secular advise.
-Basically: run, hid, and fight (i.e.,“take aggressive action” as in throwing chairs, fire-extinguishers, etc.).
-The brochure is in PDF format for dowwloading and available HERE.
+It gives very sensible, secular advice.
+Basically: run, hide, and fight (i.e.,“take aggressive action” as in throwing chairs, fire extinguishers, etc.).
+The brochure is in PDF format for downloading and available HERE.